 GJB2/GJB6 testing includes sequencing of GJB2 plus an assay to detect the two large deletions that include a portion of GJB6.
 GJB2 encodes the protein CONNEXIN 26 and GJB6 encodes the protein CONNEXIN 30.
 Variants in these genes are responsible for autosomal recessive non-syndromic hearing loss at the DFNB1 locus.
 Variants in GJB2 can also cause autosomal dominant non-syndromic hearing loss at the DFNA3 locus and keratitis-ichthyosis-deafness syndrome (KID).

-Indications for testing: GJB2 mutation screening is appropriate in all persons with congenital hearing impairment and a negative or recessive family history.
-GJB2 mutations are the most common cause of hearing loss.
+Indications for testing: GJB2 variant screening is appropriate in all persons with congenital hearing impairment and a negative or recessive family history.
+GJB2 variants are the most common cause of hearing loss.

 MTRNR1 testing looks for the C1494T and A1555G variants of the 12S rRNA gene.